Ogulin: King Tomislav Monument

 The monument was erected in 1925, for the 1000th anniversary of the founding of the Croatian kingdom.
 It stands in the Park of King Tomislav which was planned and arranged in the 18th century.
 The monument was made according to the design of the Slovenian architect Vitburg Meck, and was repaired in 1990.

 Cesarovac Fountain

 This classic building is also erected in the Park.
 It represents a memorial to the Ogulin aqueduct and was built by colonel Stevan Šuplikac from Ogulin in 1847.
 Water flowed from the spring through wooden tubes which were lately replaced by the clay, and in 1882 by the iron tubes.
 For Cesarovac source is connected and a legend.
 Water flows into the source, comes from a source located at the foot of the mountain Klek.
 And as on the mountain Klek lived a witch, so the water is magical.
 Legend says, that women who drink the water from the springs, will remain forever young.
 And men who drink water from springs, water will be captured to forever remain in this city, who you will fall in love with a woman from Ogulin, and by the end of life remain to live in Ogulin.

+Sports

+The local chapter of the HPS is HPD "Klek", which had 74 members in 1936 under the Franjo Steka presidency.
+At the time, it had a ski section.
+Membership fell to 48 in 1937.
+In 1939, it was dormant and almost in liquidation.

+Infrastructure

+Forestry

+The forestry offices of Ogulin srez were in Ogulin, Drežnica and Jasenak.

+Health

+In the time of the Banovina of Croatia, Ogulin had a national hospital, a school clinic and a venereal hospice.

+Security

+In 1913, there were 8 gendarmeries in Delnice kotar: Ogulin, Drežnica, Generalski Stol, Jasenak, Saborsko, Josipdol, Modruš and Plaški.

+Education

+In the school year of 1939–1940, there were 43 schools on the territory of Ogulin srez (9 in Ogulin plus a lower real school, separate female and male trade schools, 8 in Plaški plus Građanska škola, 5 in Drežnica, 3 in Generalski Stol, 2 in Gomirje, 4 in Gornje Dubrave, 5 in Josipdol, 3 in Modruš, 2 in Oštarije, 2 in Tounj), with 105 teachers, of which 65 Catholic, 39 Orthodox and 1 other non-Muslim; there were 5647 students, of which 2999 Catholic and 2648 Orthodoxh.
+1152 students obligated to attend did not, or 16.9% of the obligated population, which by national standards was very high.

+Transportation

+The town is connected via A1 freeway and state road D45.
+It also has a bus station and a train station on M202 railway.